HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

-Some of these insights are highlighted in detail in @ETCCrossCal2025 where a comparison of just the internal exposure time calculations of AYO and EXOSIMS revealed sources of previously unknown discrepancy. `yieldplotlib` is a continuation of that initial work, but aimed instead at the higher level yield products which are of the most direct interest.
+Some of these insights are highlighted in detail in @ETCCrossCal2025 where a comparison of just the internal exposure time calculations of AYO and EXOSIMS revealed sources of previously unknown discrepancy. `yieldplotlib` is a continuation of that initial work, but aimed instead at the higher level yield products (such as the total number of detected exo-Earths) which are of the most direct interest.

-`yieldplotlib` is a Python package for visualizing the inputs and outputs of AYO and EXOSIMS through the use of a custom loading and parsing structure that allows for the easy access of equivalent data across yield code outputs. `yieldplotlib` is designed to communicate the results of yield codes to the broader community and produce publication-quality plots without the need to understand the complex underlying yield codes that were used to generate the data.
+To visualize the inputs and outputs of AYO and EXOSIMS, `yieldplotlib` uses a custom loading and parsing structure that allows for the easy access of equivalent data across each of the codes.
+This allows `yieldplotlib` to communicate the results of yield codes to the broader community and produce publication-quality plots without the need to understand the complex underlying yield codes that were used to generate the data.
 Currently `yieldplotlib` contains modules for analyzing AYO and EXOSIMS, but is easily extensible and support for other yield codes can be easily added in the future.

 # Methods and Functionality